 Step 2: Scroll down to 3: New using the down arrow key.
 Press ENTER.

 Step 3: Press the down arrow to scroll to the Variable box.
-Enter your name by pressing the ALPHA key and using the alphanumeric keypad (the white letters to the top right of every key on the lower half of the calculator).
+Enter a name (for example, call it LINEAR) by pressing the ALPHA key and using the alphanumeric keypad (the white letters to the top right of every key on the lower half of the calculator).